Wimmics/olivaw/README.md

 To make this work a personnal access token with the `gist` scope is required.

-* First go to the [Github webpage dedicated to access token generation](https://github.com/settings/tokens)
+* First go to the [Github access token generation webpage](https://github.com/settings/tokens).
 * Then create a personnal access token with only the `gist` scope.
 Copy/paste this token somewhere because it will never be shown again.
 * Then go to `{repository_url}/settings/secrets/actions`, create a new repository secret named `GIST_SECRET` and paste the key